Finite Element Analysis (FEA) Design & Analysis Services to Ensure Equipment Integrity, Safety & Reliability

 - Design Optimization

-Partial List of ASME Codes We Reference
+Partial List of Codes & Standards We Reference

-B&PV Section VIII Div.
-1 (Design & Fabrication of Pressure Vessels)
+- B&PV Section VIII Div.
+1 – Design & Fabrication of Pressure Vessels

-B&PV Section VIII Div.
-2, Part 5 (Design by Analysis)
+- B&PV Section VIII Div.
+2, Part 5 – Design by Analysis

-B31.1 & B31.3 (Engineering & Operation of Power and Process Piping)
+- B31.1 & B31.3 – Power and Process Piping

-B31.4 (Pipeline Transportation Systems for Liquids & Slurries)
+- B31.4 – Pipeline Transportation Systems for Liquids & Slurries

-BTH-1 & B30.20 (Below the Hook Lifting Devices)
+- BTH-1 & B30.20 – Below the Hook Lifting Devices

-API 579 / ASME 579-1 Fitness For Service
+- API 579 / ASME FFS-1 – Fitness For Service

 Give Us a Call to Discuss Your Engineering Challenges

-Finite Element Analysis Related Links
+Finite Element Analysis Links

->> Tom O’Donnell, PE
+- >> Tom O’Donnell, PE

->> Description of Finite Element Analysis
+- >> Article: Description of How Finite Element Analysis is Performed

->> Background of the ASME Code
+- >> Article: Background of the ASME Code

 Learn from the experience of others.
 Especially when one such “other” is Dr. William O’Donnell, PhD, PE, Founder and President of O’Donnell Consulting Engineers, Inc., and ASME “Engineer of the Year” – his 50 years of experience in analysis of components including fatigue and fracture safety evaluations and failure analyses are now comprised in this volume.